illlefr4u/cp0x-audits/treehouse-tasset/README.md

 4. The AMM factory in the `Curve` docs: [link](https://docs.curve.fi/references/deployed-contracts/#stableswap-ng)

-### Multi-signature Wallet (Multisig)
+### Multisig-Owner

 1. The current threshold (minimum number of signatures to execute a transaction): 5.

 2. The current number of owners: 7.

-3. The multisig is the owner for all contracts developed by the `Treehouse` except the following:
+3. This multisig is the owner for all contracts developed by the `Treehouse` except the following:
     * `Stratagy` -- no owner role in the source code.
     * `ActionExecutor` -- same as above.
     * `WstETHRateProvider`-- same as above.
     * `ChainlinkRateProvider`-- same as above.
     * `NavHelper`-- same as above.
     * `PnlAccountingHelper` -- there is an owner role in the source code, but in the deployed contract the owner address is set to zero.

+### Multisig-Treasury

+1. The current threshold (minimum number of signatures to execute a transaction): 2.

+2. The current number of owners: 4.

+3. This multisig is used as a treasury to accumulate fees being received from the project.